 To install new software packages in Ubuntu, you can use the "apt-get" command along with the appropriate options.
 This command is an integral part of the APT package management system and allows for easy installation, upgrade, and removal of software packages.

-- How can you determine the ownership and permissions of objects in Linux?
+- How can you update the package lists and check for the latest versions of software in Ubuntu?

-- What is the purpose of groups in Linux access control?
+- What is the purpose of using the "sudo" command in Linux system administration?